deeseert/gatsby-ui-gioscript/src/pages/blog/2020-09-19-first-blog.md

 tags:
   - javascript
 ---
-This is my first blog from Contentful CMS.
+This is my first blog from Netlify CMS.

 `console.log('hi');`